Suicide terminology: Origin

+"Evidence [...] suggests that suicide was devised by Sir Thomas Browne and first published in his book Religio Medici in 1643.
+Although little used at first, suicide had become established as noun and verb by the mid-18th century and was recognized by inclusion in Johnson's Dictionary."

 Ideations

 Suicidal ideation is any self-reported thoughts of engaging in suicide-related behavior.
 Subtypes of suicide-related ideations depend on the presence or absence of suicidal intent.

 To have suicidal intent is to have suicide or deliberate self-killing as one's purpose.
 Intent refers to the aim, purpose, or goal of the behavior rather than the behavior itself.
 The term connotes a conscious desire or wish to leave or escape from life, and also connotes a resolve to act.
 This is contrasted with suicidal motivation, or the driving force behind ideation or intent, which need not be conscious.

 Suicide-related ideation with no suicidal intention is when an individual has thoughts of engaging in suicide-related behavior but has no intention to do so.
 When an individual is unable to clarify whether suicidal intent was present or not, the term undetermined degree of suicidal intent is used.
 Suicide-related ideation with some suicidal intent is when an individual has thoughts of engaging in suicide-related behavior and possesses suicidal intent.